sphenical/signal-handler/README.md

 Anything convertible to this type can be provided as a constructor argument to a signal handler.

+The total of all handlers is stored on a stack per signal number, only the top handler is executed if the corresponding signal is emitted.
+If the top handler for a given signal is removed, the next top handler on the stack gets active until there is no more handler.

 A typical usage scenario looks like the following example.
 ```cpp
 #include <sig/handler.hpp>